 Purple Carrot only offers vegan meals, so it makes sense that the company is a good environmental choice.
 After all, factory-farmed animals do have a negative impact on the environment.
 Even if you’re not a vegan or vegetarian, having plant-based meals like these regularly can be fantastic for your health.

 The meals themselves are appealing too.
 There is always a risk that vegan meals end up being boring or repetitive, but that’s not the case here.
 Instead, you have options like Coconut Lentil Soup, a Vietnamese Tofu Bowl, and Butter Roasted Tomato Gratin.
-There are 6 different recipes available each week and you can choose from 3 meal plans.
+You can choose between two and four servings per meal, plus between three and four servings each week.
+There are also breakfasts and lunches in addition to the dinners.

 The company also takes environmental concerns seriously.
 Most of their packaging material can be recycled and/or is biodegradable.
 They also provide information about how to reuse some of their